Transgender sexuality: Effects of masculinizing hormone therapy

-Effects of sex reassignment surgery
+Effects of gender-affirming surgery

 Trans women who have undergone vaginoplasty must dilate in order to properly shape and form the neovagina.
 After several months, sexual intercourse can replace dilation, but if not sexually active, dilation is required again, for the rest of the patient's life.

 Sexual orientation and transitioning

 Some trans people maintain a consistent orientation throughout their lives, in some cases remaining with the same partner through transition.

 A 2013 study found that 58.2 percent of its 452 transgender and gender-nonconforming respondents experienced sexual attraction changes during their lives, with trans masculine people more likely to experience "sexual fluidity".
 For transgender people who socially transitioned (about half of the total sample), 64.4 percent experienced attraction changes after transitioning, with trans feminine people more likely to experience sexual fluidity.
 A 2014 study of 70 trans women and 45 trans men had similar results, with trans women more likely to experience a change in sexual orientation (32.9 percent experienced changes versus 22.2 percent of trans men).
 In both groups of the 2014 study, trans people initially more attracted to the opposite of the sex they were assigned at birth were significantly more likely to experience sexual orientation changes (i.e. trans men initially attracted to men and trans women initially attracted to women changing their orientations).
 These sexual orientation changes could occur at any point in the transition process.

 Some gynephilic trans women self-report that after transitioning, they became sexually oriented towards males, and explain this as part of their emerging female identity.
 Kurt Freund hypothesized that such reports might reflect the desire of some trans women to portray themselves as "typically feminine" or, alternatively, might reflect their erotic interest in the validation provided by male partners, rather than representing a genuine change in preference.
 A 2005 study which relied upon vaginal photoplethysmographies to measure blood-flow in the genitalia of postoperative trans women found they had arousal patterns which were category specific (i.e. androphilic trans women were aroused by males, gynephilic trans women were aroused by females) in a similar fashion to natal males, and argue that vaginal photoplethysmographies are a useful technology for measuring the validity of such reports.
 The one trans woman in the study who reported a change in sexual orientation had arousal responses consistent with her pre-reassignment sexual orientation.

 While undergoing hormone therapy, some trans men report experiencing increased sexual attraction to cisgender men.
 This change can be confusing for those who experience it because it is often not a change that they expect to happen.

 However, gender transition does not always mean sexual orientation changes will happen.
-A 2021 study of 469 transgender women and 433 transgender men found that sexual orientation didn't change over time or with hormonal transition.
+A 2021 study of 469 transgender women and 433 transgender men found that sexual orientation did not change over time or with hormonal transition.